 Contrary to popular belief, chili peppers are great for digestive health!
 The capsaicin improves digestive function and can help with weight loss.
 Hot peppers are also high in vitamins A and C promoting strong immune systems and help against allergies.
 If you can handle the heat, add a bit to your next dish!

-Fresh corn is a summer crop and you’ll start seeing the end of the season in September.
+Fresh corn is a summer crop and you’ll start seeing the end of it in September seasonal produce.
 Enjoy it while you can!
 Full of fiber and vitamins A, B, and E, you’ll be sure to gain lots of nutrients with this tasty food.
 If you have the right tools, canning corn at home is a great option to store it away for winter!

 Cucumbers are still growing strong in home gardens and at the Farmer’s Markets.
 If you’re getting an overabundance, don’t hesitate to make pickles!
 Cucumbers are high in potassium and phosphorus as well as vitamin C. With their high water content they are great for snacking on the lingering hot days at the end of summer.